Gialale-Games/bevy_small_menu/README.md

     .with_colors(Color::Srgba(GREY), Color::Srgba(GREEN)),
 ```

-or during the runtime with a the trigger `ChangeNodeColors`:
+or during the runtime with `ChangeNodeColors`:

 ```rust
 commands.trigger(ChangeNodeColors {